anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 different variation type values, different deployed variations or different defaults for the same variation type values and hence different variation strings.

-"BRSKI" is the context covering {{BRSKI}} connections pledge to Join Proxy or registrar and Join Proxy to registrar connections using TCP.
+"tBRSKI" is the context covering {{BRSKI}} connections (which are using TCP, hence the "t") from pledge to Join Proxy or registrar and from Join Proxy to registrar connections.

-"cBRSKI" (constrained BRSKI) is the context covering {{cBRSKI}} connections pledge to Join Proxy or registrar and Join Proxy to registrar connections using UDP.
+"cBRSKI" ("c"onstrained BRSKI) is the context covering {{cBRSKI}} connections (using UDP) from pledge to Join Proxy or registrar and from Join Proxy to registrar connections.

-"BRSKI-PLEDGE" is the context covering pledges using {{BRSKI-PRM}} for connections from Registrar-Agents.
+"BRSKI-PLEDGE" is the context covering pledges using {{BRSKI-PRM}} for connections from Registrar-Agents to pledges.
 It can equally cover in the future through variations the discovery of
 {{BRSKI}} pledges for connections to them for other purposes - by introduction of appropriate variation types and values for such additional purposes.

 This document does not define variations for different end-to-end encryption mechanisms.
 However, the mechanisms described here can also be used to introduce backward incompatible new secure transport options.

-This document does also not introduce variation contexts for discovery of other BRSKI roles, such as discovery of pledges by Registrar-Agents (as defined in {{BRSKI-PRM}}), or discovery of MASA by registrars.
-However, the registries introduced by this document are defined such that those can be introduced later as well through additional registry entries and specification.
+Also, this document does not introduce contexts for discovery of other BRSKI roles beyond those mentioned, such as discovery discovery of MASA by registrars.
+However, the registries introduced by this document are defined such that those can be introduced later as well through additional registry entries and specifications.

 ### Registry Tables